amzn/style-dictionary/docs/transforms.md

 }
 ```

 A transform consists of 4 parts: type, name, matcher, and transformer.
-Transforms are run on all properties where the matcher returns true. *NOTE: if you don't provide a matcher function, it will match all properties.*
+Transforms are run on all design tokens where the matcher returns true. *NOTE: if you don't provide a matcher function, it will match all tokens.*

 ## Transform Types
 There are 3 types of transforms: attribute, name, and value.